obonaventure/cnp3/book/network/network.rst

    The bad gadget internetwork

-In this internetwork, there are four ASes. `AS0` advertises one route toward one prefix and we will only analyse the routes towards this prefix.
+In this internetwork, there are four ASes. `AS0` advertises one route toward one prefix and we only analyse the routes towards this prefix.
 The routing preferences of `AS1`, `AS3` and `AS4` are the following :

  - `AS1` prefers the path `AS3:AS0` over all other paths
  - `AS3` prefers the path `AS4:AS0` over all other paths